aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 ﻿---
 title: Insert and Append Documents
-description: "Aspose.Words for .NET allows you to combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end."
+description: "Aspose.Words for .NET enables you to combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end."
 type: docs
 weight: 70
 url: /net/insert-and-append-documents/
 aliases: [/net/join-and-append-documents/]
 ---

-Sometimes it is required to combine several documents into one.
+Sometimes it is required to combine numerous documents into one.
 You can do this manually or you can use Aspose.Words insert or append feature.

 The insert operation allows you to insert the content of previously created documents into a new or existing one.